Illinois voters can vote by mail for life | WORLD

 Voting:

 Because the state has open primaries with nonpartisan registration, voters who are registered with one party are free to vote in other party’s primaries on the condition that they only vote once per primary election cycle.
-For the general election, Illinois voters can apply to vote by mail starting Aug.
+For the general election, Illinois voters could apply to vote by mail starting Aug.
 9 and must return completed ballots by Nov.
 5. Ballots with an Election Day postmark can be received up to 14 days after the election.
 Illinois residents can submit voter registration online before Oct.
 20 or register in person up until Election Day.
-Early voting starts Sept.
+Early voting started Sept.
 26.

 Illinois requires two forms of identification, one of which must show proof of current residence, to register to vote.
 That includes driver’s licenses, state identification cards, and utility bills.
 After receiving their voter cards, residents can vote without presenting other forms of identification.